COSMOS-CTC-Cambridge/damtp-research-programming/modules/practices2.md

     -   in C/Fortran use a makefile to help compiling and linking them together
     -   in python, codes in separate files become *modules*
 -   we'll see more of this once we start coding
--   if time, we'll look at continuous integration, testing and deployment

 Correctness Testing
 ===================